Kies op maat

 In the theoretical modules you will for instance go into the two major pathways for triggering the blood clotting cascade, the pathology of our kidneys and livers and how autoimmunity and vaccines work.

 Besides the theoretical modules, there is a large project in the laboratory.
-These projects differ from student to student, but are strongly linked to ongoing health-related research at the Research Centre Biobased Economy (RCBBE).
-Examples are the development of cell-based bioassays, antimicrobial activity of anthocyanins and the
+These projects differ from student to student, but are strongly linked to ongoing health-related research at the Reserach Centre Biobased Econnomy (KCBBE).
+Examples are the development of cell-based bioassays, antimicrobial activity of anthocyanins and the study of signal transduction pathways linked to cancer development.
+As a student, you are involved in the setup and implementation of a small research project in close collaboration with researchers from our institute, companies and research centres involved.

 Leerdoelen